Bagobo babbler: Ecology and behavior

-Habitat and Conservation Status
+Habitat and conservation status

 It is found primarily in moist mid-montane and montane forests ranging from 500 - 2,000 m.
-It is low-lying bird never reaching heights 5 meters above the forest floor.
+Prior to the study, it was believed that this bird inhabitant only primary forest but it was revealed that this is most common in degraded secondary forest.
+Surveys done in primary forest revealed a lower density of these birds.
+Mossy habitats with tree ferns, small ferns and pandan trees are its favored habitat.

 IUCN has assessed this bird as a Least-concern species but there is a great lack of knowledge on any population statistics.
 The population was previously presumed to be threatened being declared Vulnerable up until 1996.
-However, recent fieldwork and research by BirdLife International has revealed this species to be more abundant than previous.
-This bird has a fairly limited range but it is fairly common in its habitat.
-It is not as threatened as other Philippine endemics as its montane habitat is less prone to deforestation as compared to lowland forests.
+However, recent fieldwork and research by the Robert S. Kennedy Bird Conservancy and BirdLife International has revealed this species to be more abundant than previously thought, in which nesting birds were found as close as 50 meters apart.
+It is not as threatened as other Philippine endemics as its montane habitat is less prone to deforestation as compared to lowland forests due to accessibility issues.
 Despite this, deforestation still occurs in these areas its just not to the extent of lowland forest.
+This species is occasionally by-catch of hunting snares intended to catch rails, junglefowl and doves.
+Due to this, it has been suggested that this bird be reclassified as data deficient.

+Robert S. Kennedy Bird Conservancy Living Laboratory actively protects 500 hectares of this habitat that contains the highest density of Bagobo robin and also serves as a home for Mindanao endemic birds such as the Slaty-backed jungle flycatcher, Red-eared parrotfinch and Bukidnon woodcock.
+This species occurs in other protected areas such as Mount Apo and Mount Kitanglad.